scottbamfordJ/scottbamfordJ/README.md

 ## 🌱 I'm Currently Learning:
-I am learning more about AWS specifically S3 buckets as well as using Snowflake.
-I have plently of experience in SQL but re learning the limitaitons of Presto.
+Currenting learning more about API as well as back end development.